An example driven introduction to probabilistic rough paths: Coupled algebraic structures

 \subsubsection{Cuts for Lions trees}

-An admissible cut is a way of dividing a tree into two subtrees, one a rooted tree (referred to as the root) and one a forest (referred to as the prune), see for instance \cite{connes1999hopf}.
-In our context, a cut removes edges from a graph, but does not alter hyperedges.
-Thus, a cut takes a tree to a coupled pair of forests contained in $\scF_0 \tilde{\times} \scF_0$ rather than simply $\scF_0 \times \scF_0$.
+An admissible cut is a way of dividing a directed tree into two subtrees, one a directed tree (referred to as the root) and one a directed forest (referred to as the prune), see for instance \cite{connes1999hopf}.
+In the context of Lions forests, a cut is a subset of the edges of a Lions forest that can be removed for combinatorial purposes but this operation should not alter the hypergraphic structure.
+Thus, a cut takes a Lions tree to a coupled pair of Lions forests contained in $\scF_0 \tilde{\times} \scF_0$ rather than simply $\scF_0 \times \scF_0$ as one might naively expect in the Butcher-Connes-Kreimer setting.